 By Steve Cook, Specialist Biometrics and Fintech Consultant, Biometrics for eCommerce

-What, for you, are the benefits of attending a conference like the ‘X-Tech Europe’ and what can attendees expect to learn from your session?
+What, for you, are the benefits of attending a conference like the ‘X-Tech Europe’?

 Essentially to keep pace with the latest digital and technology trend across the many different verticals; from financial services to IOT systems.